AGENDA - DAY TWO

 09:05

-Guest keynote address
+Opening keynote address

 Transforming material development for the automotive industry: Biotech and the circular economy at Mercedes-Benz